- Art & Photography

 This course follows on from Key Stage 2.
 It develops students’ abilities to understand how to look at the visual world of Art and Design.
 Students will learn how to investigate and make Art and Art objects.
 Students will undertake a wide variety of activities in two and three dimensions and look at the world around them, including the work of other artists and cultures.
 They will draw, paint, print, construct, use clay and make collages.
 Homework is set as preparation, reflection or evaluation work and should take 30 minutes to complete every week.

-Vibrant and dynamic, this specification gives staff the freedom to teach GCSE Art and Design in ways that inspire and bring out the best in all our students, whilst equipping them with the skills to continue the subject with confidence at AS, A-level and beyond.
+Vibrant and dynamic, this specification gives staff the freedom to teach GCSE Art and Design in ways that inspire and bring out the best in all our students, whilst equipping them with the skills to continue the subject with confidence at A Level, Level 3 CTEC and beyond.

 With two components, comprising a ‘Portfolio’ selected from the course of study and an ‘Externally set assignment’, the specification provides our students with a range of creative, exciting and stimulating opportunities to develop and explore their personal interests in art and design.

-It allows for progression from Key Stage 3 whilst providing a strong foundation for further study at AS and A-level as well as vocational pathways.
-To support this progression, the assessment objectives, structure and titles are very similar to those detailed in the AS and A-level Art and Design specification.
+It allows for progression from Key Stage 3 whilst providing a strong foundation for further study at A-level as well as vocational pathways.
+To support this progression, the assessment objectives, structure and titles are very similar to those detailed in the A-level Art and Design specification.

 The specification has been designed to allow students to develop knowledge and understanding during the course through a variety of learning experiences and approaches, including engagement with sources.
 This will allow them to develop the skills to explore, create and communicate their own ideas.

 Students will demonstrate these skills through the development, refinement, recording, realisation and presentation of their ideas through a portfolio and by responding to an externally set assignment.